clj-commons/cljss/README.md

 ## Development workflow

+If you see that styles are not being reloaded, add `(:require-macros [cljss.core])`, this should do the job.

 When developing with Figwheel in order to deduplicate styles between reloads it is recommended to use Figwheel's `:on-jsload` hook to clean injected styles.

 ```clojure